Mahsa-Mohammadian/retail-sales-analysis/README.md

 📊 Project Overview

+This project explores retail sales data to understand customer behavior and profitability from multiple perspectives.

+The analysis includes:
+- Customer segmentation (RFM)
+- Discount impact on profit
+- Category and sub-category performance

-This project analyzes retail sales data to identify key drivers of profitability and understand how discount strategies impact business performance.
+The goal is to identify key drivers of profitability and uncover hidden business risks.

 🛠 Tools Used
 	•	SQL